 When opting to use a third-party financier as you would through companies such as ECS, you leave the collections and financing accounts in the hands of the professionals.
 This frees up your costs and provides additional time to be dedicated to productivity in other areas of your business.
 Like selling your goods or services and keeping your customers happy.

-When a consumer opts to use your third-party financing payment features, they are now liable to the third-party rather than to the merchant.
+When a consumer opts to use your third-party financing payment features, they are now liable to the third party rather than to the merchant.
 The merchant receives payment even if a consumer does not make their payments on time or at all.
-There are two ways to accomplish this, direct-to-consumer financing or direct-to-merchant financing.
+There are two ways to accomplish this, direct-to-consumer financing and direct-to-merchant financing.

 At this point in the article, I hope you’ve fully gained a better understanding of the different types of financing services available to you.
 And how they can help both you and your clients get more out of your business.